Request a Metal Injection Molding Quote

 Large flat areas Flat geometry offers less resistance to nonuniform shrinkage.
 Flatness failure, bowing, unstable datum surfaces.

-Critical dimensions on unstable features Not every feature is equally safe to control as-sintered.
-Batch scatter, rework, heavy inspection burden, secondary machining cost.
+Critical dimensions on unstable features Not every feature is equally safe to control as-sintered, especially when the tolerance is placed on a feature that moves during shrinkage.
+Batch scatter, rework, heavy inspection burden, secondary machining cost, or late drawing changes.

 Side-by-side comparison of good and poor dimensional logic in MIM part design including wall thickness transitions holes and unsupported features